sensei-hacker/inavwiki/GPS--and-Compass-setup.md

 If you want to use the external magnetometer (built in in your GPS) and you have a FC with the same magnetometer (HMC5883L is very common), you have to disable it physically on your FC: remove chip from board or cut a trace.
 You can't use two identical chips/magnetometers on the same I2C bus.
   * When using DJI NAZA gps this is not the case, DJI NAZA sends compass over serial and does not use the I2C bus)
   * On MPU9250 board internal magnetometer is an AK8963, most GPS pucks are HMC5883L.
 So no need to remove hardware, only choose which one to use with cli command `mag_hardware`
+  * Recent MATEK M10 compass is provided over serial MSP
+  * Compass is mandatory on multi-rotor, optional on fixed wing.

 If  you elect to use the internal FC magnetometer you are highly likely to have poor results due to magnetic interference (not recommended).